Zai Lab Limited (NASDAQ:ZLAB) CEO Ying Du Sells 50,000 Shares

 Hedge Funds Weigh In On Zai Lab

-Several large investors have recently added to or reduced their stakes in ZLAB.
-FMR LLC increased its position in shares of Zai Lab by 749.1% during the fourth quarter.
-FMR LLC now owns 5,475,505 shares of the company’s stock valued at $143,403,000 after purchasing an additional 4,830,646 shares during the period.
-RTW Investments LP acquired a new stake in Zai Lab during the fourth quarter worth $65,714,000.
-Janus Henderson Group PLC increased its holdings in Zai Lab by 34.2% in the 3rd quarter.
-Janus Henderson Group PLC now owns 8,760,074 shares of the company’s stock valued at $211,488,000 after buying an additional 2,232,507 shares during the period.
-Principal Financial Group Inc. acquired a new position in shares of Zai Lab in the 4th quarter valued at $46,172,000.
-Finally, Wellington Management Group LLP lifted its holdings in shares of Zai Lab by 18.4% during the 3rd quarter.
-Wellington Management Group LLP now owns 8,436,606 shares of the company’s stock worth $203,660,000 after acquiring an additional 1,312,115 shares during the period.
-Institutional investors and hedge funds own 41.65% of the company’s stock.
+Several institutional investors and hedge funds have recently modified their holdings of the company.
+FMR LLC raised its holdings in Zai Lab by 749.1% in the 4th quarter.
+FMR LLC now owns 5,475,505 shares of the company’s stock valued at $143,403,000 after acquiring an additional 4,830,646 shares during the last quarter.
+RTW Investments LP purchased a new stake in shares of Zai Lab in the fourth quarter valued at $65,714,000.
+Janus Henderson Group PLC increased its stake in Zai Lab by 34.2% in the third quarter.
+Janus Henderson Group PLC now owns 8,760,074 shares of the company’s stock valued at $211,488,000 after purchasing an additional 2,232,507 shares during the last quarter.
+Principal Financial Group Inc. purchased a new position in Zai Lab during the fourth quarter worth about $46,172,000.
+Finally, Wellington Management Group LLP boosted its stake in Zai Lab by 18.4% in the 3rd quarter.
+Wellington Management Group LLP now owns 8,436,606 shares of the company’s stock worth $203,660,000 after buying an additional 1,312,115 shares during the last quarter.
+Hedge funds and other institutional investors own 41.65% of the company’s stock.

-A number of research firms have issued reports on ZLAB.
-Cantor Fitzgerald upgraded shares of Zai Lab to a “strong-buy” rating in a report on Wednesday, February 5th.
-Bank of America reissued a “neutral” rating and set a $36.10 price objective (up previously from $29.00) on shares of Zai Lab in a research report on Monday.
+A number of equities research analysts recently commented on ZLAB shares.
+Cantor Fitzgerald raised shares of Zai Lab to a “strong-buy” rating in a research note on Wednesday, February 5th.
+Bank of America reiterated a “neutral” rating and issued a $36.10 price target (up from $29.00) on shares of Zai Lab in a research report on Monday.

 Zai Lab Limited develops and commercializes therapies to treat oncology, autoimmune disorders, infectious diseases, and neuroscience.
 Its commercial products include Zejula, an orally administered poly polymerase 1/2 inhibitor; Optune, a cancer therapy that uses electric fields tuned to specific frequencies to kill tumor cells; NUZYRA for acute bacterial skin and skin structure infections, and community acquired bacterial pneumonia; Qinlock to treat gastrointestinal stromal tumors, and VYVGART, a human IgG1 antibody fragment for myesthenia gravis.